 Answered By: APUS Librarians Last Updated: Jul 10, 2023 Views: 2060

 If you have the case’s citation, simply paste it into the main search box and click the red magnifying glass (include only the reporter and page numbers—no need to include the parties or year of the decision): Watch a short tutorial of how to Locate a Legal Case by Citation

 If you have no citation, the best way to find the case is to try a Document Segment or Field Search with the names of the parties.
 First, click Advanced Search, beneath the main search box:

-Click the magnifying glass to receive your results.
-You may need to do some filtering, if the names of the parties are common or if the same case was heard in various courts.
+Note: You may need to do some filtering, if the names of the parties are common or if the same case was heard in various courts.

 Visit this page for directions on how to find a legal case using Fastcase.